Kashmir Markhor Hunting in Pakistan

 Kashmir Markhor hunting was once reserved for Kings.

-Unattainable to the International trophy hunter until only two decades ago, Kashmir Markhor hunting was reserved solely as a prerogative for distinguished guests of Kings.
+Unattainable to the International trophy hunter until recently, Kashmir Markhor hunting was reserved solely for distinguished guests of Kings.

 What makes Kashmir Markhor hunting so unique is the rarity of the animal.
 Four permits for each of the three subspecies of Markhor are granted each year by the Pakistani government, a total of only 12 Markhor licenses annually.

 Known also as Pir Punjal, the Kashmir Markhor is named after the territory it inhabits.
 Kashmir Markhor live in the Northwest Territories of Pakistan, more specifically, Chitral Valley.

 These animals can be found from about 40 miles north of Chitral town, southwards into Dir and westwards into Swat Kohistan.
 Around Chitral, Kashmir Markhor can be hunted in 3 separate conservation areas with the help of the local communities.

 Depending on the hunting area, accommodations may vary.

 Some of the areas offer good hotel accommodations.
 On the other hand local guest houses in villages may be used as a means of lodging depending on the locality.